quantifish/nzsf/README.md

 ## Installation

-It can be installed from within R using:
+The `nzsf` package can be installed from within R using:

 ``` r
 library(devtools)